giuse88/duka/README.md

 Key features :
  - Ticks data with volumes
- - Candle formating with different timeframes ( from 1 minute to 1 day )
+ - Candle formatting with different time-frames ( from 1 minute to 1 day )
  - CSV output
- - mutithread support
+ - multi-thread support
- - Large variaty of symbols
+ - Large variety of symbols

 This is what **duka** looks like: